Just swapped a new pair of disc brake pads?

-- Repeat step 3 and 4 for the rear brake.
+- Repeat Steps 3 and 4 for the rear brake.

 What the manufacturers recommend

-Looking deeper into each brake pad manufacturers’ recommendations, there are slight differences, especially when it comes to brake pad and rotor design and materials.
+Looking deeper into each brake pad manufacturer’s recommendations, there are slight differences, especially regarding brake pad and rotor design and materials.

 The steps I laid out above are what’s generally done by the majority of cyclists.
 While the number of repeats and timing might differ, the general principle is the same.